Free Schapelle

 Since when do guilty people beg for further investigations of their crime, knowing full well that the results will only further incriminate them?

-Bearing in mind that the results of these investigations could just as easily have proven that Schapelle was innocent, we begin to see a motive for their refusal to do so.
-However, we have to ask the following question: How could the Police possibly have known in advance which way the results would go unless they were, in fact, the ones who had inserted the drugs into the boogie-board bag?
+Bearing in mind that the results of these investigations could just as easily have proven that Schapelle was innocent, we begin to see a possible motive for their refusal to do so.
+However, we have to ask the question - If they thought Schapelle was guilty, why not conduct these simple investigative procedures and prove it?

 Last but not least, a Police investigation into how Schapelle had acquired, and intended to dispose of, 4.2kg of marijuana.
 Since Schapelle was also being charged with trafficking, as well as importation, it would have been necessary to establish that she did, in fact, have connections with a drug distribution network in Bali.
 Once again, not done.

-Quite why John Ford decided to give the testimony that he did, I do not know, but his testimony was a story and nothing more.
+Quite why John Ford decided to give the testimony that he did, I do not know, but his story about the jailed baggage handlers discussing the bungled drug delivery, and of the man lamenting his marijuana loss, came with no supporting hard evidence.
+Having said this though, it may very well have been the truth.
 Schapelle, of course, saw it as her salvation.
 It made sense of the senseless and vindicated her protestations of innocence, but in the end it did not help her.
+Mick Keelty effectively destroyed any chance that John Ford’s testimony would help Schapelle, by branding it as hearsay before John even went to Bali.

 So, having ignored all these legitimate avenues of investigation with which to provide some form of secondary evidence, the Police chose instead to resort to underhanded tactics.

-They tried twice to trick Schapelle into signing a confession, both times written in Indonesian which she could neither speak nor read at the time, and they also tried to plant drugs on her in the Polda visitor’s room.
-Regrettably for them however, these measures all failed.
+They tried twice to trick Schapelle into signing a confession, both times written in Indonesian which she could neither speak nor read at the time, the first one just hours after her arrest.
+They also tried to plant drugs on her once in the Polda visitor’s room.
+However, these measures all failed.

 When Schapelle’s blood and urine tests returned a negative result for drug use, the Prosecution was in trouble.
 They had no hard secondary evidence and this is where they too resorted to underhanded tactics.

-In a country where bribery and corruption is rife, and the dealings of the Police are above the law, they created their own secondary evidence, based on the testimony of the two Customs Officers and two Anti-Drug Squad Officers who were present in the airport at the time.
+In a country where bribery and corruption is rife, and the dealings of the Police are above the law, they created their own secondary evidence, based on the testimony of the two Customs Officers and two Police Officers who were present in the airport at the time.

-The testimony they gave was seriously at odds with the testimony given by Schapelle and yet, the CCTV footage from the camera above the Customs counter, which could and would have corroborated their version of events, had it been the truth, was never allowed into the courtroom, despite it being requested by Schapelle and her lawyer.
+The testimony they gave in relation to Schapelle’s demeanour and actions, at the time the drugs were found, was seriously at odds with the testimony given by Schapelle.
+And yet, the CCTV footage from the camera above the Customs counter, which could and would have corroborated their version of events, had it been the truth, was never allowed into the courtroom, despite it being requested by Schapelle and her lawyer.

 This footage would have given legitimacy to the Prosecution’s only secondary evidence, and as such, the fact that they did not request it themselves is significant.
 It leads one to conclude, logically, that the testimony of these men was a pack of lies, and this footage would have rendered it inadmissible as evidence.